vmille/talks/cppfrug/talks/api_of_an_error_light/api_of_an_error_light.md

 ---
 ## Axes of evaluation

+For this presentation, we will "measure" 4 axes:

 * Readable (ie self-hosted meaning)
 * Extensible (ie add more details/types/...)
 * Not-ignorable (ie hard to misuse)
 * Performant (ie fast to raise & manage)

 ---
+# Signal 1
-# Signal 1: error code
+# Error code

 ---
 ## Signal 1: error code